 Aecon introduced an Environmental, Social and Governance and Sustainability framework in June of 2019 (the "ESG Program") and on August 18, 2020, Aecon published its first Sustainability Report, which reported against certain metrics set forth in the United Nations Sustainable Development Goals, the Sustainability Accounting Standards Board, and the Task Force on Climate-Related Financial Disclosures frameworks.
-To help ensure that Aecon's sustainability mandate receives the appropriate level of executive focus, the Company has established a Sustainability group, headed by the Senior Director, Sustainability and an executive-level Sustainability Steering Committee which reports to the Board on a quarterly basis.
-In addition to undertaking clean energy projects, Aecon is also mitigating its own climate change impact - in 2021, the Company announced a target to reach net-zero by 2050, with an initial interim target to achieve a 30 per cent reduction in direct CO2 emissions by 2030 as compared to 2020.
-Aecon's greenhouse gas ("GHG") emission reduction targets are intensity based targets based on economic output and represent tonnes of CO2 per million dollars of revenue.
-In 2021, the Company achieved a 15 per cent year-over-year CO2 emissions reduction on an intensity basis.
-Aecon is now completing its 2022 GHG emissions inventory which will determine the per cent change in its emissions from 2021 to 2022, with results anticipated to be published in the Company's 2022 Sustainability Report in April 2023.
+In the past year, a number of regulators and standard-setting organizations introduced new disclosure frameworks related to ESG risks.
+Some of these new standards may be adopted in Canada and apply to Aecon in the future.
+Potential divergence among the regulators in disclosure expectations, coupled with the pace at which the regulatory landscape is changing may pose operational risks to the Company.
+Aecon will continue to monitor developments and evolve its approach to future disclosure as required.
+To help ensure that Aecon's sustainability mandate receives the appropriate level of executive focus, the Company has established a Sustainability group, headed by the Vice-President, Sustainability.
+This position reports to the Board on a quarterly basis.
+In addition to undertaking clean energy projects, Aecon is also mitigating its own climate change impact - in 2021, the Company announced a target to reach net-zero by 2050, with an initial interim target to achieve a 30% reduction in Scope 1 and Scope 2 CO2 emissions by 2030 as compared to 2020.
+Aecon's greenhouse gas ("GHG") emission reduction targets are intensitybased targets based on economic output and represent tonnes of CO2 per million dollars of revenue.
+In 2023, Aecon achieved an 11% reduction in Scope 1 and Scope 2 GHG emissions per million dollars of revenue (tCO2e/\$M) compared to 2022.
+To-date, Aecon has achieved a 20 percent cumulative reduction since 2020 in Scope 1 and Scope 2 emissions based on intensity-based targets relative to revenue.